Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Introduction

 This perspective clarifies how distinct objectives lead to different convergence behaviors.
 First, while prior work has identified mismatches between training objectives, it has not been formally established whether such differences necessarily imply different optima.
 We address this question by characterizing the optimality conditions of Eulerian distillation.
-We show that training with conditional velocity can converge to degenerate solutions, whereas training with marginal velocity can yield the desired optimum.
+We show that training with conditional velocity can induce degenerate solutions, whereas training with marginal velocity can yield the desired optimum.

-Second, we analyze consistency training by relating it to Eulerian distillation and show how this explains the effects of optimization noise, including small batch sizes, on convergence toward degenerate solutions.
+Second, while consistency training admits a fixed-point solution corresponding to the desired optimum, we show that this holds only at the expectation level.
+Under finite-batch optimization, the residual gap can perturb the fixed-point training dynamics, providing a possible explanation for the effect of small batch sizes.

-Third, by analyzing the functional gradient of the consistency training objective, we show that its stationary solutions correspond to fixed-point solutions.
-We demonstrate that the structure and complexity of these fixed points depend on the time condition, as illustrated by empirical loss landscapes.
+Third, we examine complementary factors that affect which solution is reached in practice.
+The fixed-point structure contributes to sensitivity to initialization, undermining reproducibility, while the time condition affects the loss variance and spikes of the flow-map objective.

-Motivated by the analysis, we revisit self-distillation as a practical mechanism for addressing certain forms of suboptimal convergence induced by conditional velocity guidance.
-Our analysis indicates that training with marginal velocity guidance can yield the desired optimum under these settings.
-While self-distillation naturally provides this form of marginal guidance, existing formulations are not directly compatible with consistency training because they can induce excessive gradient norms in high-dimensional settings.
+Motivated by the analysis, we revisit self-distillation as a practical mechanism for addressing certain forms of instability and reproducibility issues.
+Our analysis indicates that marginal velocity guidance can yield desired optima under these settings, while the relaxed time condition improves training stability.
+Self-distillation naturally provides this form of marginal guidance, but existing formulations are not directly compatible with consistency training due to the gradient norm problem in high-dimensional settings~\citep{boffi2025}.

 Building on the consistency-based reformulation introduced by \citet{alignyourflow}, we reformulate the self-distillation objective to constrain gradient magnitudes while preserving its intended guidance.
-This enables stable optimization in practice and enables effective self-distillation in training-from-scratch settings.
-Finally, we show that this reformulated objective can be seamlessly combined with classifier-free guidance.
+This enables stable optimization in practice and enables effective yet reproducible self-distillation in training-from-scratch settings.
+Finally, we show that this reformulated objective can be seamlessly combined with classifier-free guidance~\citep{cfg}.
 We provide an overview of our flow map perspective in \cref{fig:intro}.